sheerun/rspec-gherkin/README.md

 ## Table Steps

-Turnip also supports steps that take a table as a parameter similar to Cucumber:
+RspecGherkin also supports steps that take a table as a parameter similar to Cucumber:

 ``` cucumber
 Scenario: This is a feature with a table